No 8 Old Manor Ballynahinch

 The Old Manor is only a 10 minute walk from the Connemara Greenway, 6km cycle and hiking path which has been newly developed as part of the Wild Atlantic Way scenic route.
 Clifden the capital of Connemara is a 10 minute drive with all necessary amenities ie supermarkets, petrol stations, pharmacy, pubs & restaurants.
 The picturesque fishing village of Roundstone is nearby with Dogs Bay and Gurteen beach to enjoy white sandy beaches and a pint of Guinness & bowl of seafood chowder in the local pubs!.

 The perfect location to relax, unwind and let the rest of the world go by!

 This beautifully presented two bedroom townhouse is set amongst landscaped gardens, communal courtyard, and breathtaking scenery.
 You are only 10 minutes walk from historic Ballynahinch Castle Hotel with access to the bar, restaurant and woodland walks around the estate.

-No 8 is a fully restored chateau with features of the original stonework and accommodation finished to a high standard.
-Set across three floors and comes complete with fully equipped kitchen including combined washer/dryer, dishwasher and microwave.
+No 8 is a fully restored chateau with features of the original stonework and is set across three floors.
+The property comes complete with fully equipped kitchen including combined washer/dryer, dishwasher and microwave.
 The dining area can seat upto 6 guests with access to a shared communal courtyard.
 The lounge area offers an open fireplace where you can relax after a day of touring around Connemara or walking through the Ballynahinch estate.

 There are two bedrooms and two bathrooms in this property with each located on the upper level.
 Layout as follows: